AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 ### Apply this hotfix after you install 2.4.4

-We recommend that you apply the following patch after you install {{ site.data.var.ee }} 2.4.4:
+We recommend that you apply the following patch after you install Adobe Commerce 2.4.4:

 *  `braintree-disabled-partial-capture-for-applepay-googlepay.patch`.
 Merchants cannot submit partial refunds for orders paid with Apple Pay through Braintree.
 When a merchant tries to create a credit memo for a partial refund from the order invoice, the **Qty to Refund** field is not editable.
 This hotfix addresses that issue.
 See the [Adobe Commerce 2.4.4: Unable to create partial invoices](https://support.magento.com/hc/en-us/articles/4487952754957-Adobe-Commerce-2-4-4-Unable-to-create-partial-invoices) Knowledge Base article.  <!--- BUNDLE-3088-->

-## {{ site.data.var.ee }} 2.4.4 highlights
+## Adobe Commerce 2.4.4 highlights

 Look for the following highlights in this release.

 ### Security enhancements

 This release includes one security fix and platform security improvements.
-This security fix has been backported to {{ site.data.var.ee }} 2.4.3-p2 and {{ site.data.var.ee }} 2.3.7-p3.
+This security fix has been backported to Adobe Commerce 2.4.3-p2 and Adobe Commerce 2.3.7-p3.

 No confirmed attacks related to these issues have occurred to date.
 However, certain vulnerabilities can potentially be exploited to access customer information or take over administrator sessions.
 Most of these issues require that an attacker first obtains access to the Admin.
 As a result, we remind you to take all necessary steps to protect your Admin, including but not limited to these efforts: